Mentalchaos/frontend-falabella-test/README.md

 1. Use a template engine like Handlebars to create HTML.
 1. Use ReactJS to model this app.
-1. Code all the functionality in a functional way.
+1. Code all the app in a functional way.